 - Riders may make repairs and otherwise receive mechanical assistance anywhere along the course from anyone.
-All such repairs and assistance must be made without causing interference with other riders and in a suitable area off the racetrack.
+All such repairs and assistance must be made without causing interference with other riders and be in a suitable area off the racetrack.

 - Batteries may not be changed or charged during competition.

 - Reckless Riding.
 No rider may ride in such a manner as to endanger life or limb of other riders, officials or the public.
-Riders will be penalized for the reckless operation of their bike, including but not limited to the deliberate ramming, blocking or intentional contact with another rider, or for running into an official.
+Riders will be penalized for the reckless operation of their bicycle, including but not limited to the deliberate ramming, blocking or intentional contact with another rider, or for running into an official.

-- Team Tactics are prohibited and include but are not limited to: altering the race course, marking the race course, blocking course lines, blocking riders, allowing another rider to pass in order to affect the outcome of the race, or exchanging bikes in order for another rider to continue the race.
+- Team Tactics are prohibited and include but are not limited to: altering the race course, marking the race course, blocking course lines, blocking riders, allowing another rider to pass in order to affect the outcome of the race, or exchanging bicycles in order for another rider to continue the race.
 Riders, team members or spectators involved will be penalized, including but not limited to disqualification, removal and/or suspension from GNCC.

 - Unsportsmanlike Conduct.
 Persons whose appearance, conduct, associations or affiliations, on or off the track, deemed harmful or not conducive to the best interest of the sport or who exhibit conduct which is inappropriate, offensive, abrasive or in bad taste, may be excluded or suspended from GNCC at the discretion of the Race Director.